llimos/jewish-aoc/README.md

 Functionally, all this does is switch out words on the page for different words.
 No data is sent or received from any server.

-Install it for *Firefox* here: https://addons.mozilla.org/en-GB/firefox/addon/jewish-advent-of-code/
+Install it for **Firefox** here: https://addons.mozilla.org/en-GB/firefox/addon/jewish-advent-of-code/

 I will happily publish it for Chrome or Safari if someone sponsors the fee.
+In the meantime, you can [sideload it as a folder](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).